Pedaling on Stolen Ground: The Cheshiahud Loop Trail

-This park would likely have been a thriving wetland, filled with fish and waterfowl in the late 1800s and early 1900s when the couple was here.
+This park would have been a thriving wetland filled with fish and waterfowl in the late 1800s and early 1900s when the couple was here.
 Late in his life, Chesheeahud told the Seattle Post-Intelligencer newspaper that the once-abundant trout he fished had disappeared, an early sign of Lake Union's decline.
-Last fall, my wife and I harvested huckleberries on this site, imagining that Cheshiahud and Tieboletsa had perhaps foraged berries here as well.
+Last fall, my wife and I harvested huckleberries on this site, imagining that Cheshiahud and Tieboletsa had perhaps foraged berries here.
 On the ground amidst the huckleberry bushes and native plants are stones inscribed with their names.
 As with her husband, Tieboletsa’s name is spelled many ways.

-The Cheshiahud Loop Trail passes through Gas Works Park and Lake Union Park and connects dozens of small “pocket parks” and public waterfront access points to the lake.
+The Cheshiahud Loop Trail passes through Gas Works Park and Lake Union Park and connects dozens of small “pocket parks” around Lake Union.
 It is among Seattle’s most beautiful heritage trails.
-I joined the loop on my bike near the University Bridge and followed the trail past South Passage Point Park, which lies in the shadow of the colossal concrete columns of the Interstate 5 overpass.
+I joined the loop on my bike near the University Bridge and followed the trail signs past South Passage Point Park and along Fairview Avenue, a low-car waterfront street that is safe to ride.

-Proceeding south along Fairview Avenue through the Eastlake neighborhood, I admire the view from Fairview Park, where a P-Patch community garden spills up the terraced hillside.
-I proceed south on Fairview, following the Cheshiahud Loop signs past the Roanoke Street Mini Park, Terry Petus Park, and arriving in the South Lake Union neighborhood, where Lake Union Park juts into the lake.
+Proceeding south along Fairview Avenue through the Eastlake neighborhood, I admire the view from Fairview Park, where a P-Patch community garden covers a terraced hillside.
+I proceed south on Fairview, following the Cheshiahud Loop signs past the Roanoke Street Mini Park, Terry Petus Park, and arrive at Lake Union Park.

-Lake Union Park is the site of the Museum of History and Industry (MOHAI) and the Center for Wooden Boats, where a Haida canoe is on display.
-Carved from a 700-year-old cedar log donated by Alaska’s Haida people, the massive wooden boat is both a work of art and testament to the craftsmanship of the Northwest’s coastal tribes.
+A Haida canoe is sometimes on display in Lake Union Park near the Center for Wooden Boats.
+Carved from a 700-year-old cedar log donated by Alaska’s Haida people, the massive wooden boat is a work of art and a testament to the craftsmanship of the Northwest’s coastal tribes.
 Cheshiahud carved and used similar canoes during his lifetime.
-In 2008, according to one account, one of his historic canoes was displayed in the Seattle Art Museum.
+In 2008, one of his historic canoes was displayed in the Seattle Art Museum.

 Chesheeahud in canoe, circa 1885.
 Museum of History and Industry.

-Back on the trail, I pass a tall carved and painted totem pole, as well as a wooden carving of an eagle.
-Nearby, a young girl is learning to ride her bike, joy on her face.
+Back on the trail, I pass a tall carved and painted totem pole and a wooden carving of an eagle.

 Carving at Center for Wooden Boats.

-Carved by the retreating Vashon glacier 12,000 to 14,000 years ago, Lake Union was known as “tenas chuck,” or Little Water, in Chinook, an intertribal trading language.
-In Lushootseed, the primary Duwamish language, Lake Union was Ha-AH-Chu (“littlest lake”), according to a history of the Cheshiahud Loop Trail and the Lake Union Virtual Museum website.
+Lake Union's industrial development is hard to reconcile with the vision of the lake as it existed during Cheshiahud’s lifetime.
+Formed by the retreating Vashon glacier 12,000 to 14,000 years ago, Lake Union was known as “Tenas Chuck,” or Little Water, in Chinook, an intertribal trading language.
+In Lushootseed, the primary Duwamish language, Lake Union was Ha-AH-Chu (“littlest lake”), according to a history of the Cheshiahud Loop Trail and the Lake Union Virtual Museum.

-The Duwamish lived in villages and longhouses along the lake’s southern and southwestern shores, where they fished and captured waterfowl with nets, navigating Lake Union in canoes carved from Western red cedar logs.
+The Duwamish lived in villages and longhouses along the lake’s southern and southwestern shores, where they fished and captured waterfowl with nets, navigating Lake Union in canoes carved from Western red cedar.

-Turning northward, I follow the Westlake bike path along the waterfront, passing beneath the Aurora Bridge, whose traffic thunders overhead, and crossing over the Lake Union Ship Canal on the Fremont Bridge.
+Turning northward, the Cheshiahood Loop Trail follows the Westlake bike path, passing beneath the Aurora Bridge, whose traffic thunders overhead, and crossing over the Lake Union Ship Canal on the Fremont Bridge.
 In Fremont, the Cheshiahud Loop joins with the Burke-Gilman Trail, passing through Gas Works Park, with its vistas of the Seattle skyline, and skirting past the Sunnyvale Boat Ramp, where dragon boat teams launch their crafts in sunnier times.